NISP-GmbH/NISP-Installer/README.md

 # Possible parameters:

-* --disable-slurm= : if true, slurm will not be installed
+* --disable-slurm=true : if true, slurm will not be installed
+* --disable-dcv=true : if true, DCV will not be installed
-* --disable-dcv= : if true, dcv will not be installed
+* --disable-efp=true : if true, EF Portal will not be installed
 * --enable-dcv-gpu-nvidia=true : if true, DCV with NVIDIA GPU support will be installed
 * --enable-dcv-gpu-amd=true : if true, DCV with AMD GPU support will be installed